 Due to the bundling with the 132 kV railway power line and the 65 kV line on the same pylons as well as to the higher voltage, however, the pylons will be taller than the existing 220 kV line.

 The majority of the pylon sites are located in the forest.
 Other locations are used intensively for agriculture or include semi-dry meadows and extensively grazed areas.

-To implement the line, a total area of 15,288 m2 of forest need to be cleared for the pylon locations.
+A total forested area of 15,288 m2 had to be cleared to install the line at the pylon locations along the Ernen – Ulrichen section.
 The temporary clearing of 22,572 m2 is required to provide access to the building sites and pylon locations.
 Suppression is necessary for an area of 292,471 m2.

 - Amphibians / reptiles / small mammals / fish

 No special habitats such as ponds will be affected by the construction work.
 No interventions in fishing waters are to be made.

 During construction, care will be taken to ensure that game is not disturbed, particularly during the hunting season.
 As almost all pylon locations are approached by helicopter, these helicopter operations will disturb the wild game only for a limited time.

 No serious conflicts for grouse, golden eagles and migratory birds are to be expected.
 By moving the lines near Mörel, the potential for conflict for the peregrine falcon has been largely defused.
 The autumn migration is disturbed to only a small extent, as the line runs parallel to the direction of the valley along the slope.

 The interventions are local and cover small areas; they will not lead to the disappearance of larger habitats.